prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Test Harness/Debugger.md

 Imposing this time-out is in everyone's interest:
 * It's reasonable to assume that you've finished debugging if there's no activity after 2 minutes.
 * Any infinite loops you may have gotten in are terminated promptly!
 * The socket connections we keep open internally while the Debugger is in use consume a lot of platform resources.
-Letting these close automatically and freeing-up these resources ensures the platform's performance is optimised.
+Letting these close automatically and freeing-up these resources ensures the platform's performance is optimized.

 ### Break on Error